Black Diamond Speed 40 Backpack Review: A Modular Alpine Tool Built to Summit

 Who Should Look Elsewhere

 General trail hikers who want organizational complexity, side bottle pockets, multiple zippered panels, or a hip belt with pockets will find the Speed 40 frustrating.
 Its feature set is tuned entirely toward climbing performance, not casual trail convenience.
+If you need something simpler for weekend outings, checking out the Best Daypacks for Beginners will offer much more practical utility.

 Pros